Berkaytuncaa/JavaCalc/README.md

-Calculator written in java that can perform 4 operations (-, +, /, *).
+Calculator written with java language that can perform 4 operations (-, +, /, *).